openfoodfoundation/wishlist/.github/ISSUE_TEMPLATE/feature-or-papercut-request.md

+---
+name: Feature or papercut request
+about: Suggest an idea for this project
+title: ''
+labels: ''
+assignees: ''

+---

 ## What is the need / problem?

 ## Which type of users does this problem affect (and how many, if known)?